MicrosoftDocs/win32/desktop-src/WinSock/winsock-programming-considerations.md

 ---
-Description: Windows Sockets 2 extends the functionality of Windows Sockets 1.1 in a number of areas.
+description: Windows Sockets 2 extends the functionality of Windows Sockets 1.1 in a number of areas.
 The following table summarizes some of the major feature changes. ms.assetid: 26bfb614-5700-44d3-b4fb-1002d757d15e
 title: Winsock Programming Considerations ms.topic: article